 ARTICLE 1.
-7-on-7 football shall be played under the rules of 11-a-side contact football with the following changes.
-Where a rule is in conflict with 11-a-side rules or clearly does not apply, the 7-on-7 rule takes precedence.
+7-v-7 football shall be played under the rules of 11-v-11 contact football with the following changes.
+Where a rule is in conflict with 11-v-11 rules or clearly does not apply, the 7-v-7 rule takes precedence.